 To put the differences between the two in clearer terms, let’s continue to look at construction accidents and defects as an example:

-- Florida’s statute of limitations allows a claimant four years to bring a lawsuit after a project is completed or upon discovery of any latent defects.
+- Florida’s statute of limitations allows a claimant two years to bring a lawsuit after a project is completed or upon discovery of any latent defects.